-Using our revised approach to the analysis of morphometrics that is outlined here, and employing the geomorph package in R, the collection of intact/reconstructed Caddo NAGPRA vessels from the Washington Square Mound (41NA49) site is being reanalyzed.
+Using our revised approach to the analysis of morphometrics outlined here, and employing the geomorph package in R, the collection of intact/reconstructed Caddo NAGPRA vessels from the Washington Square Mound (41NA49) site is being reanalyzed.

 A variety of approaches were explored with regard to sliding vectors, and we found that vectors along the splines were more true to vessel shape than surface vectors.
 Preliminary results of the PCA (below) highlight the variation for all intact/reconstructed vessels from the Washington Square Mound site, and further illustrate the potential for a study of ceramic morphology to discriminate between discrete vessel shapes.

 While the goal of the combined analysis is to–eventually–posit a hierarchically-nested method for defining a taxonomy of Caddo vessel shape/form that can easily evolve based upon the addition and incorporation of new data, it is not meant as a replacement for the current taxonomic definitions associated with decorative elements.
 In fact, we plan to use relative dates (see those here) associated with decorative elements to assist in parsing out some of the temporal dynamics related to Caddo vessel shape and form.